edgedb/edgedb/docs/datamodel/index.rst

 SDL has two important properties.
 First, it's **declarative**; you can just write your schema down exactly as you want it to be.
-It's easy to see the current state of your schema at a glance.
+It's easy to see the entire state of your schema at a glance.

 Secondly, it's **object-oriented**.
 There are no foreign keys; instead, relationships between types are directly represented with :ref:`Links
-<ref_datamodel_links>`; this is part of what makes EdgeQL queries so concise
+<ref_datamodel_links>`; this is part of what makes deep EdgeQL queries so
-and powerful.
+concise.
+For example:

 .. code-block:: edgeql